 - Be a current BCom student; and

-- Have completed at least 75 credit points by the end of 2018; and
+- Have completed at least 75 credit points by the end of 2019; and

-- Have at least 25 credit points remaining in your degree (including Honours) in Semester 1, 2019.
+- Have at least 25 credit points remaining in your degree (including Honours) in Semester 1, 2020.

-How do I apply?
+How Do I Apply?

-- All applications will be assessed by a panel of academics and International Case Competition alumni
+- All applications will be assessed by a panel of academics and International Case Competition alumni.

-- Results of the selection round will be communicated via email by 6 September
+- Results of the selection round will be communicated via email by Tuesday 1 October.

-- Interviews will take place on Friday 5 October.
+- Interviews will take place on Friday 18 October.
 You must be available all day, as interview times will be randomly allocated.

 Please note that you need only submit one application form to be considered for all competitions.
 If successful in your application and interview, you will be placed in a team designed for one specific competition/destination according to your team's strengths.